oplS16projects/DonAdu/README.md

 ### Second Milestone (Fri Apr 22)
 The Fractal algorithms will be implemented into the webpage for the second milestone, Friday April 22nd, and the webpage will be complete.

+Patrick Donegan - I am currently looking into getting the Webpage and Graphics builder to work together.
+I am looking into (require web-server/formlets) as Ebenezer suggested and hope to find some good stuff on it.

 ### Final Presentation (last week of semester)
 A fully-working webpage and interactive demo will be ready for presentation to the class.